apache/incubator-heron/website/content/docs/concepts/streamlet-api.md

     }

     public void transform(String in, Consumer<String> consumer) {
-        String transformedString = // Apply some transformation consumer.accept(transformedString);
+        String transformedString = // Apply some operation to the incoming value consumer.accept(transformedString);
     }